How to apply for or renew recognition of a student association

 Student association candidates should (art.
 13-I of the Student life regulations (PDF - 54 Ko)):

-- have already benefited from the status of recognised association or have organised activities within the framework of student initiatives;
+- have already benefited, within the two years prior to application, from the status of recognised association or have organised activities within the framework of student initiatives as set out in article 19;

 - provide statutes registered at the Prefecture that comply with the general principles of the student life regulations;